Innovation in Learning Institute (ILI, Project Coordination)

 fax +49 (0) 9131 85 61138

 The aspire-igen group is the largest careers and training organisation in the Yorkshire region, an area with a population of over 5 million.
 Through the organisation’s International department, aspire-igen is the UK centre in the Euroguidance network – a network that links similar guidance organisations in 34 EU/EEA member states.
 The network exists as a channel for sharing best practice and disseminating information about innovative guidance projects.
-We are a source of information on education and guidance in other European countries, and work closely with other services in the UK to support individuals looking to make the most of work or study opportunities abroad.
+They are a source of information on education and guidance in other European countries, and work closely with other services in the UK to support individuals looking to make the most of work or study opportunities abroad.
 This includes supporting British advisors in their work with new arrivals to the country, promoting long term integration and social inclusion of migrants.

 The Opportunity Centre